 - .
 After the venting has taken place, there might be an opportunity to talk about the mediation process as a way to get to a win-win solution.

 - .
 We should encourage students to resolve concerns with the person with whom they have the conflict.
 Discussion between both parties can often resolve the conflict.
 The possibility of resolving the conflict increases if the process of mediation can be used.

-If the conflict is not resolved, students should be referred to the Dean of the area which the concern applies.
+If the conflict is not resolved, students should be referred to the Director of Academic Services.

-If the issue is an infraction of the Student Code of Conduct, refer the student to the Assistant Dean of Students, Assistant Dean of Enrollment Services/Registrar to complete an Incident Report.
-If not, do the following:
+If the issue is an infraction of the Student Code of Conduct, refer the student to the Dean of Students to complete an Incident Report.
+If not, do the following.

 - The Director of Academic Services will provide students with a packet of information that describes the Student Concern process and outlines steps in mediation.

 - The Director of Academic Services will ask students if they had discussed this issue with the other party.